7 Wine Faults and How to Sniff Them Out

 - What it is: A chemical contaminant that found its way into your bottle somewhere in production, usually by way of the cork.
 TCA can be present in oak barrels, or the processing lines at the winery as well, which leads to entire batches, rather than single bottles, being ruined.

 - How you can tell: Cork tainted wines have a dank odor that smells almost exactly like wet newspaper, moldy cardboard, or wet dog.
-As far as taste goes, corked wines have very little fruit flavors and be dominated by these aforementioned off flavors.
+These off-flavors dominate the corked wine, and there’s minimal fruit flavor.

 Some estimates have placed TCA-affected wines as high as 2% of all wines bottled under real cork, making it the second most common wine fault.

 - Can I fix it?
 The old Saran Wrap formula, polyvinylidene chloride (PVDC), created in 1933 by Dow Chemical chemically binds with TCA taint and removes it from wine.
-That said, Saran is now produced with polyethylene which doesn’t have the same effect!
+That said, they no longer produce Saran with polyethylene, which loses the effect!
 Your only option is to return the bottle.

 - What it is: Sulphur is a complicated issue in wine.
 Sulfur is added in small amounts to almost all wine to stabilize it.
 Another sulfur compound found in wine called dihydrogen sulfide (H2S) is a naturally occurring bi-product when fermentations are stressed.